 Therapists, counselors, or support groups can help you navigate the complexities of trauma-bonded friendships and guide you toward healthier relational habits.

 Identify healthy vs. unhealthy dynamics and begin implementing boundaries that protect your emotional well-being.
+Healing often begins when you stop confusing loyalty with self-abandonment.

 4. Communicate Thoughtfully